caedumil/Renamer/README.md

 * `-y`, `--no-confirm` don't ask for confirmation to rename the files
 * `-s`, `--simple` create filename without the show name
 * episodes FOLDER

-The FILE is a plain text file with one episode name per line.